SystSoft/HW2/README.txt

 Fall 2021 COP 3402
 October 1, 2021

-In this assignment we implemented a lexical analyzer for the programming language PL/0 which will identify some errors, shows the source program lexeme table and a list of tokens.
+In this assignment we implemented a lexical analyzer that reads in a source program written in the programming language PL/0.
+It will identify some errors, shows the source program lexeme table and a list of tokens.
 We used